and desire for a child

 Sperms consist of a head, a midpiece and a tail.
 The head contains the nucleus with the DNA, surrounded anteriorly by an acrosome, which contains enzymes used for penetrating the female egg.
 The midpiece has many mitochondria, used for energy production for the journey through the female cervix, uterus and uterine tubes.
 The tail executes the lashing movements that propel the sperm forward.

-A minimum of 4 % of all sperms have to be morphologically normal for good semen quality according to WHO criteria.
+A minimum of 4 % of all sperms has to be morphologically normal for good semen quality according to WHO criteria.

 Sperm may be alive, but not moving.
 A specialized staining technique using eosin is applied to determine the percentage of sperm alive.
 Eosin penetrates the cell membrane of dead cells, staining them effectively.
 The cell membrane of living cells however is impenetrable for eosin, leaving life cells unstained.

 Some men may produce antibodies to their own sperm.
 These antibodies may decrease fertility rates in a number of ways.
 They may impede the movement of the sperm through a woman’s cervical mucus, inhibit the binding of a sperm to the egg, and/or inhibit its penetration into the egg.
 The presence of these antibodies is detected by a test called mixed antiglobulin reaction (MAR).

 The semen may contain a high number of white blood cells, which may be an indication of either infection or inflammation.
 White blood cells are considered significant if more than one million are found in each milliliter of the ejaculate.